Permit for removing a wall in NYC(Last Updated On: September 13, 2019)

 Sometimes walls have hazardous materials such as asbestos or lead paint.
 If you are filing for a permit to remove a wall it is required to perform an asbestos test and have the results filed with the DEP, Department Of Environmental Protection.
 This requirement is for buildings built before April 1st 1987.
 See another article we wrote on asbestos testing.
-There is no law requiring testing for lead paint.
-If you have small children you may consider testing for lead as well.
+You may consider testing for lead as well.

 Removing Interior Partition Walls in NYC